-FX has decided on erwin® as the standard enterprise data modeling tool.
-It has been adopted by the Enterprise Data Warehouse (EDW) vendor.
+FX has decided on erwin[®] as the standard enterprise data modeling tool.
+It has been adopted by the EDW Vendor.
 It was selected for the following reasons:

-erwin® is the CMS recommended data modeling tool per the CMS.gov website under Tool Use (i.e., Research, Statistics, Data & Systems > Data Administration > Tool Use)

-- erwin® is already used as the data modeling tool for operational data in FMMIS (but not in the Agency). - erwin® is platform and database technology agnostic that will provide needed flexibility as modules are being developed and deployed.
+- erwin[®] is the CMS recommended data modeling tool per the CMS.gov website under Tool Use (i.e., Research, Statistics, Data & Systems > Data Administration > Tool Use) - erwin[®] is already used as the data modeling tool for operational data in FMMIS (but not in the Agency) - erwin[®] is platform and database technology agnostic that will provide needed flexibility as modules are being developed and deployed - erwin[®] is the current modeling tool for the Agency as part of the EDW implementation